IshamMohamed/synca/README.md

 ![synca.gen](https://github.com/IshamMohamed/synca/workflows/synca.gen/badge.svg)

 ## Internals
-The generated action that follows async request-reply pattern uses `ConcurrentQueue<Func<CancellationToken, (string, Task<IActionResult>)>>` to get the actual long running action to a queue along with a runtime generated GUID to identify the job, store it in a cache, currently implementing `IMemoryCache` (`AddMemoryCache`, `AddDistributedMemoryCache` and `AddSyncaDistributedSql` are supported.
+The generated action that follows async request-reply pattern uses `ConcurrentQueue<Func<CancellationToken, (string, Task<IActionResult>)>>` to get the actual long running action to a queue along with a runtime generated GUID to identify the job, store it in a cache, currently implementing `IDistributedCache` (`AddDistributedMemoryCache` and `AddSyncaDistributedSql` are supported.
 Refer [Service Collections](https://github.com/IshamMohamed/synca/blob/master/README.md#service-collections) section below) and send the reply.
 More distributed caching machanisms are palnned to be supported in future.
+Support for `IMemoryCache` is now obsolete and will be depricated since it doesn't really add any values in production scenarios.

 Below is the sequence of operations:
 1) Queue the long running job along with the identifying GUID.